 “Most people are other people.Their thoughts are someone else’s opinions, their lives a mimicry,their passions a quotation.” -OscarWilde

 But hey, whats wrong with loving yourself?
-Love the skin you are in right?
-Talk like beauty commercials.
+Love the skin you are in, right?
+Talk beauty commercials.
 Embrace your inner awesomeness.
 And always be who you are.
 (Also, while we are at it, Dreams do come true.
 Never stop believing ❤ )

 And so I have to admit that I am, in fact, no one to wish the Vortex onto another person because I, myself, am a victim of social conventions.
-Yep, I am one of those overly judgmental snobs who stalk random people on instagram for hours and wish fancy curses onto them.
+Yep, I am one of those overly judgmental snobs who stalk random people on Instagram for hours and wish fancy curses onto them.
 (That reminds me, what do you even mean when you say you love someone to the moon and back?
-You’ll resolve all your problems during space travels because of your unbounded affections?
-No seriously, what?)
+You’ll preach your affection during long trips in space?)

 But then, why shouldn’t it have an audience?
 Who am I to comment on that?
 Or for that matter, what do i get out of commenting?